reergymerej/lets-get-m/CRUD/blog-2.md

 ## Update

 Now that we've got a bunch of Oreos in our `stomach` collection, I don't think the [Sweetwater](http://sweetwaterbrew.com/) we added in [Part I](http://mean-greer.blogspot.com/2014/09/mongodb-crud-part-i.html) was such a good idea.
-Let's change it to something more complimentary.
+Let's change it.

 1. Find the documents we want to update.
 We'll do that with another [query](http://docs.mongodb.org/manual/reference/glossary/#term-query).
 2. Specify the new values.
 That's done with the [update parameter](http://docs.mongodb.org/manual/reference/method/db.collection.update/#update-parameter).